Nikon Z6III: Video capability

 For videographers, the Z6III supports 6K video recording at 60 frames per second.
 Additionally, it offers 4K recording at 120 frames per second and Full HD at 240 frames per second.
 The camera includes features such as focus peaking, zebra patterns, and customizable picture profiles to aid in achieving professional-grade video quality.

 For streaming applications, the Z6III directly supports both UVC and UAC streaming using its USB-C port.

 Autofocus and subject detection

 The Z6III's autofocus system utilizes deep learning AI to improve subject detection and tracking.
 This makes it highly effective in recognizing and focusing on a variety of subjects, including faces, birds, animals, and moving objects.
 The eye-detection AF ensures sharp focus on human eyes, which is particularly beneficial for portrait photography.
+The Z6III supports pre-release capture.

 With FW 2.0, added the auto-capture functionally, allowing the photographer to establish a set of criteria, with the camera automatically taking a picture(s) when those conditions are met.